Last updated: May 2026

 | Subway pass | Tokyo Subway 72-hour Ticket.
 Unlimited Metro + Toei lines. | ¥1,500 ($10) |

 The 72-hour subway ticket pays for itself by Day 2.
-Buy it at any airport or major station.
+Pre-order it on Klook → and collect at the airport so you skip the airport ticket-machine queue entirely.

 —